 The Admission Classification stamp must be obtained from the Non-U.S. Citizen, with the exception of residents of Canada or Mexico.
 Without a copy of the stamp, the University cannot make a payment to, or on behalf of, the Non-U.S. Citizen.

-As of June 2010, the U.S. Customs and Border Protection Agency began a program for VISA WAIVER Non-U.S. Citizens (WB and WT designations).
+The U.S. Customs and Border Protection Agency has a program for VISA WAIVER Non-U.S. Citizens (WB and WT designations).
 Prior to traveling to the United States, visitors from VISA Waiver countries may apply to obtain a travel authorization using ESTA.
 This is a prequalifying system which includes information previously obtained on the I-94W form.

 Non-U.S. Citizens entering the U.S. under the ESTA program will receive an Admission Classification stamp in the passport, with the entry date and duration of status.